consp1racy/android-support-preference/README.md

 }
 ```

-Version of color preference artifact does not necessarily correspond to version of main library.
-Version 0.7.x is not compatible with 0.6.x.

-## ***NEW!*** How to get just custom Material popup menu and spinner?
+## How to get just custom Material popup menu and spinner?

 ```groovy
 dependencies {